 Multiple pitches involving crack climbing, and one sixty foot high chimney.
 Technical rock climbing equipment and skills required.
 I'd consider inquiring at the Many Glacier Ranger Station for further details.

 Snow may linger on the grassy ramp that provides access to the area beneath Josephine Mine well into June.
 This ramp is somewhat north-facing, and could hold snow longer into the season.
 The rest of southeast slope is subject ample sunlight, and although snow sticks to the prominent chute year-round, the class III terrain from the Joesphine Mine to the summit ridge may be devoid of snow in early June.
-This route is partially visible from a couple vantage points along the South Shore Lake Josephine Trail, as well the flanks of Allen Mountain above Stump Lake; if you are looking to attempt a climb early in the season, I recommend scouting it out from either of these vantage points.
+This route is partially visible from a couple vantage points along the South Shore Lake Josephine Trail, as well the flanks of Allen Mountain above Stump Lake, and from the parking lot above Many Glacier Hotel; if you are looking to attempt a climb early in the season, I recommend scouting it out from either of these vantage points.
 Or check in with the rangers or staff at Many Glacier Hotel.
 Someone will hopefully be able to give you some insight on to whether or not the route is easily passable.
 From personal experience, I have climbed the South Ramp route as early as June 14, 2010; on this particular trip, we encountered zero snow the entire way.

 Where to StayThe Many Glacier Valley affords three different lodging options; the Many Glacier Campground is a beautiful, immensely popular campsite located in the heart of the Swiftcurrent Valley.
 The campground often fills well before noon during the busy summer months and there are NO RESERVATIONS, so I recommend arriving very early in the morning to ensure you obtain a site.
 Visit the NPS website for more information on camping throughout the park.
 The historic Many Glacier Hotel sits on the shores of Swiftcurrent Lake, and offers spectacular views of Grinnel Point, Mount Gould, and Mount Wilbur.
 The hotel is also very popular, and is often booked solid for the short time it's open (first week of June to late September).
 The hotel recommends booking at least six months in advance if at all possible.
 Finally, the more modest cabins at the Swiftcurrent Motor Inn are available for about half the price of a hotel room.
 The Motor Inn sits right next to the campground, and provides easy access to some great trails and decent pizza.
 Refer to this website for information on booking at Many Glacier Hotel or Swiftcurrent Motor Inn.